-Use mental math tools whenever possible and also try getting used to reading and analyzing charts, graphs and tables efficiently for the Integrated Reasoning section.
+Use mental math tools whenever possible and also try getting used to reading and analyzing charts, graphs, and tables efficiently for GMAT’s Integrated Reasoning section.

 Remember, just because the GMAT is a timed exam, this doesn’t mean we must learn under a time constraint.
 Like good cooking, good learning takes time.
 Give yourself sufficient time to learn, while also making sure the learning time is spent as productively as possible.

-Dealing with 12 multi-part questions in 30 minutes means that you’re going to be overwhelmed with information, and you won’t have much time to spare.
+In the Integrated Reasoning section you will be dealing with 12 multi-part questions in 30 minutes.
+This means that you’re going to be overwhelmed with information, and you won’t have much time to spare.
 Sorting through large amounts of data and understanding it in a timely manner is key to getting through this section.